xenify-io/litepaper/README.md

 <br>

-USDy is a reward token that incentivizes participation in the YSL.IO ecosystem with stability and sustainability at its core.
+USDy is a reward token that incentivises participation in the YSL.IO ecosystem with stability and sustainability at its core.
 Developed with cutting-edge tokenomincs, the YSL.IO protocol boasts a host of innovative features that make USDy a standout reward token in the DeFi landscape.

 One of the key highlights of USDy is its Price Stability Model (PSM), which ensures a continuous increase in liquidity, even in the face of sell pressure.
 The protocol achieves this through a combination of autonomous Treasury-Owned Liquidity creation and an ingenious Buyback and Burn feature (UBB), which actively works to stabilise the price of USDy.

 Here's how it works: the UBB is activated every 4-epochs if the USDy pool price falls below $0.95.
 During this time, a portion of the tax from every trade of YSL, xYSL, bYSL, and USDy will be used to purchase and/or burn USDy.
 Additionally, 15% of every HydraVault deposit will also be used to purchase and burn USDy.

 What's more, the protocol generates Treasury-Owned Liquidity for USDy at every point of user interaction, ensuring that as more users join the YSL.IO ecosystem, USDy's liquidity grows autonomously.
-And to further reduce the supply of USDy and increase its price, the Incentive Buyback mechanism (UIB) kicks in every time someone purchases the YSL token using ChainZap.
+And to further reduce the supply of USDy and increase its price, the Incentive Buyback mechanism (UIB) kicks in every time someone purchases the YSL token.
 This mechanism incorporates a 25% incentive to purchase YSL while actively reducing the supply of USDy.

 Here's how it works: all of the USDC sent will be used to purchase and burn USDy equivalent to 175%, and as a bonus, users receive a complimentary 25% USDy for each purchase.
 The result is a reduction in USDy supply and an increase in its price, benefiting USDy holders.